How to Tell Your Landlord Rent Will Be Late (Example)

 A well-crafted letter about late rent shows your landlord you’re taking the situation seriously.
 Here’s what to include:

-Amount Owed and Due Date
+Clarify the Rent and Original Due Date

 Start by clearly stating how much you owe and when the rent was originally due.
 This helps ensure everyone is on the same page from the start.
 Referencing your lease agreement can be helpful.

-Late Fees and Penalties
+Acknowledge Potential Late Fees

 If your lease mentions late fees, include those in your letter.
 Be upfront about the potential consequences of not paying, such as extra charges or even eviction.
 This shows you understand the terms you agreed to.